What to Do with a Political Science Major

 - College and graduate school professors

-It’s important to note that some of these political science careers may require graduate study – a master’s degree, doctorate, or other graduate degree like a law degree.
-If you decide to continue your education in a graduate program, you’ll have the chance to take a deeper dive into the subfields and issues you find most interesting.
+It’s important to note that some of these political science careers may require graduate study – a master’s degree, doctorate, or other graduate degree program like a law degree.
+If you decide to continue your education in a political science graduate program, you’ll have the chance to take a deeper dive into the subfields and issues you find most interesting.

 What will you learn as a political science major?

-You may be questioning how it’s possible that a single field can prepare you for so many different types of jobs.
+You may be questioning how it’s possible that a single field can prepare you for so many different types of political science jobs.
 It all comes down to the skills you develop in the process of earning a political science degree.

 You’ll fine-tune your writing and research skills and develop a talent for analyzing everything you hear and read.
 You’ll become adept at taking a big idea and breaking it down into smaller pieces so that you and others can understand and evaluate it.
 As you discover how to make persuasive arguments supported by facts and evidence, you’ll hone your presentation and critical thinking skills and collect tips and tricks for influencing people.
 All of these skills are going to be valuable to you in virtually any field you pursue.